 There are some limited exceptions under which your medical provider may deny your medical records request such as denial of request if the information you are gathering could endanger you or another person.
 A medical provider may not deny your request due to unpaid medical bills.
 If your medical provider denies your request, you may request that another medical provider review the decision to deny your medical records request.

 It often seems that medical providers are protective of releasing patients’ medical records to the patients themselves, but just as you have a right to those medical records, you also have additional rights.
-Once you have obtained and reviewed your medical records, you may also request that they be amended if you object to inaccurate information in your records or you wish to add information that you believe has been left out of your records.
+Once you have obtained and reviewed your medical records, you may also request that they are amended if you object to inaccurate information in your records or you wish to add information that you believe has been left out of your records.
 You also have a right to request information regarding whether or not your medical provider has shared your medical information with anyone else and with whom they have been shared.

 If you have been denied medical records requests, you may file a complaint with several government offices including the Department of Health and Human Services and the Office for Civil Rights.
 On the other hand, it is more paper work and waiting for you to obtain something that you are entitled to in the first place and filing a complaint does not mean that you are going to end up getting your medical records.